 What is Caprese Salad?

-Fresh tomatoes, mozzarella cheese, basil, and a simple drizzle of olive oil are all it takes to make this colorful salad.
+Fresh tomatoes, mozzarella cheese, basil, and a simple drizzle of olive oil (or balsamic glaze!) are all it takes to make this colorful salad.
 The key here is sourcing the freshest ingredients available.
 Cherry tomatoes or bright red Roma’s are the perfect size for this salad, as well as a soft, creamy mozzarella, also known as mozzarella fresca (or bocconcini).

 Drizzle with olive oil, a generous sprinkle of salt & freshly ground pepper and a few torn and a few torn basil leaves and voila!
 The perfect salad any time of year!